 A majority of states in the United States have prescribed laws that deal with spousal support in a separation issue.
-As per these laws, the court can pass orders granting temporary spousal support in the period of separation.
+As per these laws, the court can pass orders granting temporary spousal support during the separation.
 While filing for a separation, the separating partner is legally empowered to request the court to grant spousal support.
-If one separating partner pays spousal support to the other partner, then, at tax time, the former partner can claim a deduction of the payments.
+If one separating partner pays spousal support to the other partner, then the spouse paying alimony is eligible for the tax deductions on income received.
 However, this must be indicated in the legal separation agreement.
-In case of those couples, who have separated in the absence of any legal agreement, deductions of spousal support are not possible at tax time.
-Separation Divorce Laws regarding financial status
+In case of those couples, who have separated in the absence of any legal agreement, deductions of spousal support are not considered during tax deductions.
+Separation Divorce Laws concerning Financial Issues

 Other issues of Legal Separation Agreement